cyverse-archive/DE/services/api/endpoints/comments.md

 Delegates to metadata: `GET /filesystem/entry/{entry-id}/comments`

-This endpoint allows an authenticated user to retrieve all of the comments made on an accessible file or folder, or any app.
-`{app-id}` is the UUID associated with the app.
-`entry-id` is the UUID associated with the file or folder.
+This endpoint allows an authenticated user to retrieve all of the comments made on an accessible file or folder, or any app. `{app-id}` is the UUID associated with the app. `entry-id` is the UUID associated with the file or folder.

 These endpoints forward requests to their corresponding metadata service endpoints.
 Please see the metadata documentation for more information.

 ### Request

-A request to this endpoint requires no parameters beyond the `proxyToken` authentication parameter.
+A request to this endpoint requires no parameters.
 The user that owns the comment is determined from the authentication.
-Any additional parameters will be ignored.
+Any query parameters will be ignored.

 Any attached request body will be ignored.